ooni/probe/README.rst

 network measurement tests is something considered to be illegal in your country then you could be spotted.

-Futhermore, ooniprobe takes no precautions to protect the install target machine from forensics analysis.
+Furthermore, ooniprobe takes no precautions to protect the install target machine from forensics analysis.
 If the fact that you have installed or used ooni probe is a liability for you, please be aware of this risk.